KillerCodeMonkey/ngx-quill/README.md

 - include theme stylings: bubble.css, snow.css of quilljs in your index.html

 ### For standard webpack and tsc builds
-**With thew new version of angular CLI, you must serve your project with the AOT option.**
+**With the new version of angular CLI, you must serve your project with the AOT option.**
 ```
 ng serve --aot
 ```